ysondh/PCF-EmailDuplicateCheck-/README.md

 - **Real-time Duplicate Detection**: The control checks the email address entered against the email address field on the contact entity in real-time.

 - **Single Entity Support**: Currently, the control only supports duplicate detection within the contact entity using the `emailaddress1` field.
-Multi-entity support and customizable field mapping will be available in future releases.
+Multi-entity support and customizable field mapping will be available in future releases along with customisable error messages.

 ## Installation